Data Centers in Goes

 Natural Disaster Risk

-- Coastal Flood: The highest individual risk factor, reflecting the area's low elevation and proximity to the sea.
+- Coastal Flood: The highest individual risk factor, reflecting the country's low elevation relative to sea level.

-- River Flood: A high-risk factor due to the extensive river delta system in the region.
+- River Flood: A significant secondary risk due to the extensive river delta system.